KomailKhan/FakeSMS/README.md

-<h1 align="center">FakeSMS v1.7b</h1>
+<h1 align="center">TBomb v1.7b</h1>
 <p align="center">An open-source SMS/call bomber for Linux And Termux.</p><br>

 ## Note:

-Due misusing of FakeSMS, several API's died.
+Due misusing of Tbomb, several API's died.
 Don't be afraid if you don't see all send messages.

 - The script requires working network connection to work.
 - No balance will be deducted for using this script to send SMS/calls.
 - While doing infinite bombing use 2-3 seconds delay and 10 to 20 threads for maximum performance.
 - Don't put spaces in between phone number (Ex- 99999 99999)
-- Make sure you are using the latest version of FakeSMS
+- Make sure you are using the latest version of TBomb
 - Make sure you are using Python3.

 Here's how you can check it.
 Type this command in your terminal.